 8. Apply locking adhesive to one of the upper screws.
-Lift up the luff section until the marking align with the upper edge of the adapter (fig. 4.1.j page 19).
+Lift up the luff section until the marking align with the upper edge of the adapter (fig. 4.1.i page 19).
 The holes in the torque will now align with corresponding holes in the luff section.
 Tighten the screw lightly.
-Apply locking adhesive to the other screws.
-Tighten all screws firmly.
+Apply locking adhesive to the other screw and fit it.
+Tighten both screws hard.